usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 #### <a name="FAL_CYOA"></a> 6.3 Selecting FAL

-The FAL decision tree in [Figure 6-3](#63Sec6-Figure3) combines the results from the risk assessment with additional considerations related to federations to allow agencies to select the most appropriate requirements for their digital service offering.
+The FAL decision tree in [Figure 6-3](#63Sec6-Figure3) combines the results from the risk assessment with additional considerations related to federation to allow agencies to select the most appropriate requirements for their digital service offering.

 <a name="63Sec6-Figure3"></a>
 <div class="text-center" markdown="1">